csswizardry/csswizardry.github.com/_posts/2010-01-31-iphone-css-tips-for-building-iphone-websites.markdown

 #### The home screen icon

 Actually making the icon is very simple.
 All you need to do is upload a 57x57px icon (usually a larger version of your favicon) to your server root.
 The icon must be named `apple-touch-icon.png`, and the iPhone will sort the rest out.
-See [my icon](/apple-touch-icon.png).

 ### Stopping user pinch-zooming